Abdulaziz bin Fahd Al Saud: Fortune

 In addition, he reportedly owned "the Pyramid House" on Hillcrest Road in Beverly Hills, California.

 Personal life

 Abdulaziz bin Fahd married Al Anoud bint Faisal Al Saud in December 2010.
-His wife is a granddaughter of late Sultan bin Abdulaziz and of Mishaal bin Abdulaziz.
+His wife is a granddaughter of the late Sultan bin Abdulaziz and of Mishaal bin Abdulaziz.

 He dealt with camel racing in Saudi Arabia.
 His camels won the race organized in the Janadriyah festival in 2011.

 The Prince owns a Boeing 777, a Boeing 737 Business Jet and a Canadair Challenger which he uses frequently for pleasure travel.

 2017 purge

 Before Abdulaziz was himself purged, he was used in the kidnapping of Sultan bin Turki II bin Abdulaziz Al Saud.

 Fate

 The fate of Prince Abdulaziz bin Fahd is uncertain.
 There were rumours that Abdulaziz, age 46, was killed by a death squad while resisting arrest, but the Saudi information ministry released a statement saying that the prince was "alive and well."
-In November 2018 Prince Nawaf bin Faisal tweeted a video showing that Abdulaziz bin Fahd is still alive.
+In November 2018, Prince Nawaf bin Faisal tweeted a video showing that Abdulaziz bin Fahd is still alive.